swisskyrepo/HardwareAllTheThings/docs/protocols/spi.md

 sudo flashrom -p linux spi:dev=/dev/spidev0.0,spispeed=1000 -r dump.bin
 ```

-An ESP8266 and ESP32 has several SPI busses available in hardware, SPI0 is hooked up to it's own internal flash and is not intended for use, but the HSPI and VSPI busses can be used in combination with a SOIC-8 clamp to read from SPI NOR chips. cheap clips have a tendency to jump of the chips, pomona 5250 has a better grip.
+An ESP8266 and ESP32 have several SPI busses available in hardware, SPI0 is hooked up to it's own internal flash and is not intended for use, but the HSPI and VSPI busses can be used in combination with a SOIC-8 clamp to read from SPI NOR chips. cheap clips have a tendency to jump off the chips, pomona 5250 has a better grip.

 ```powershell
 $ python ./esptool.py read_flash --spi-connection HSPI 0 0x400000 flash_dump.bin